Becoming You With Julie

 Unlike store-bought soy burgers (which often use soy protein isolate, flavoring agents, and fillers), these are made with whole cooked soybeans and simple ingredients.
 The flavor is richer, the texture is heartier, and they freeze and reheat well.
 Plus, you're able to control sodium and spices.

-What are soy burgers made of?
+What are homemade soy burgers made of?

 Soy burgers are typically made from whole soybeans, soy protein, or tofu, combined with binders, seasonings, and vegetables.
 This homemade version uses whole cooked soybeans for a protein-packed patty with great texture and flavor.